Barry Morse: Series

 Such was the popularity and compulsive nature of The Fugitive that the final episode was screened around the world on the same day, to keep the outcome secret.
 In the programme's homeland, 72 per cent of all Americans watched – a record until the conclusion of the "Who shot J.R.?" scenario in Dallas in 1980 – and, in Britain, more than 20 million tuned in.
 Morse found out the ripple effect once while eating out.
 "I was dining in a London restaurant," he recalled, "when the waiter brought me a note.
 It read, 'Kimble is in the kitchen.'"

 His portrayal was so convincing that he would be accosted in public for the actions of his character, and he was once called "the most hated man in America."
 His biographer Robert E. Wood reported that he would humorously deflect by feigning ignorance and reverting to his native British accent (most viewers didn't realize he was not actually American).

 Morse played Dr. Victor Bergman on the first series of ITV's Space: 1999 with Martin Landau and Barbara Bain; his character was dropped because Morse and his agent had balked at being offered a substantially lower salary for the second series.
 He also played Mr. Parminter in The Adventurer with Gene Barry, and Alec "the Tiger" Marlowe in The Zoo Gang with Sir John Mills, Lilli Palmer, and Brian Keith.

 In 1982, he played the Reaganesque U.S. President Johnny Cyclops in the satirical sitcom Whoops Apocalypse in the UK and hosted the series Strange But True for the Global and the BBC.

 Miniseries

 Morse appeared in a number of television miniseries, including The Winds of War and War and Remembrance (both with Robert Mitchum), The Martian Chronicles, Sadat, JFK: Reckless Youth, and Frederick Forsyth's Icon.
+He was also one of the six principals in the 1972 BBC adaptation of Henry James's The Golden Bowl.
 Other notable miniseries appearances include A Woman of Substance, Master of the Game, and Race for the Bomb.